aartikis/RTEC/examples/caviar/caviar_readme.md

 # Application

-Event recognition for City Transport Management (CTM).
+Activity recognition for public space surveillance using the [CAVIAR](http://homepages.inf.ed.ac.uk/rbf/CAVIARDATA1/) benchmark dataset.

 Documentation about this application may be found in this paper: